Report summary cites need to transform TPD's 'organizational culture'; praises new collaborative partnerships

 A long-awaited evaluation of the Tulsa Police Department’s community policing efforts will be presented at 6 p.m.
 Thursday during a virtual public meeting.

-CNA, an Arlington, Virginia-based nonprofit that works with law enforcement agencies across the country to analyze, research and resolve problems, will present its findings and recommendations, followed by TPD’s presentation of its short-term action plan.
+CNA, an Arlington, Virginia-based nonprofit that works with law enforcement agencies across the country to analyze and resolve problems, will present its findings and recommendations, followed by TPD’s presentation of its short-term action plan.

-The Tulsa World on Wednesday requested a copy of the report through the state's Open Records Act.
-The city declined to provide it, with city spokesman Carson Colvin saying, "due to the importance of this report, we wanted to ensure everyone was given access to it all at the same time."
+The Tulsa World requested a copy of the report on Wednesday through the state's Open Records Act.
+The city declined to provide it.
+City spokesman Carson Colvin said, "Due to the importance of this report, we wanted to ensure everyone was given access to it all at the same time."

 People are also reading…

-Even city councilors have not been provided the document, though they did receive a high-level overview of the report this week in private, small group meetings with CNA officials.
+Even city councilors have not been provided the document, though they did receive a high-level overview of the report in private, small group meetings with CNA officials this week.

 Other areas of improvement include new collaborative partnerships and improved relations with the Hispanic community, as well as the “view that TPD senior leaders are collaborative."

-CNA’s briefing for city councilors also laid out suggestions for how to improve TPD’s collaborative policing practices.
-The model focuses on four areas: Trust and Relationships, Training, Community Engagement, and Organizational Structure.
+CNA’s briefing for city councilors also laid out suggestions for improving TPD’s collaborative policing practices.
+The model focuses on four areas: Trust and Relationships, Training, Community Engagement and Organizational Structure.

-The recommended improvements for training include seeking diverse community input on curriculum and instruction, and increasing community policing training for all officers.
+The recommended improvements under Training include seeking diverse community input on curriculum and instruction and increasing community policing training for all officers.

-The organizational changes recommended included recruiting a more diverse workforce, revising the officer performance evaluation system, and focusing on beat integrity.
+The Organizational Structure changes recommended include recruiting a more diverse workforce, revising the officer performance evaluation system and focusing on beat integrity.

 The city contracted with CNA in 2020 to conduct the evaluation.
 At the time, the city said it was mandating that CNA use a community-based participatory action research model to engage community members and organizations as co-researchers.